 On the workstation, the bin folder will usually reside in the following path.
 C:\System5\Bin

-If you do not have an installation package, you need to contact Windward Support to get a current release of the installation package, and then the installation will be treated as a new install.
+If you do not have an installation package, you need to contact Windward Support to get a current release of the installation package, and then the installation will be treated like a new install.